olly-evans/terminal-pathfinding/README.md

 - HORIZONTAL SCROLLING FOR SMALLER TERMINAL WIDTHS.
 START CURSOR AT SCREENCOLS-1.
 - POTENTIALLY MAKE CX INCREMENT BY 10 OR SOMETHING OTHERWISE.

+- better way to get the maximum width Con.cx can scroll.
+- Better data structure i think for table data.

 - Might be able to disable auto-wrap in disableRawMode(), but this will affect visualizer.
 - setup welcome menu with algorithm selection using cursor.